-Advisors need software tools and education to help their clients navigate both the borrowing and repaying decision in one place.
+Advisors need software tools and education to help their clients navigate both the borrowing and repaying decisions in one place.
 PayForED is a software platform for advisors, employers and schools—the partner to help families save time and money.
-Our mission is to help solve the student debt crises, and we help by providing simplicity and transparency.
+Our mission is to help solve the student debt crisis, and we help by providing simplicity and transparency.

 The student debt crisis will not go away anytime soon, and advisors should be prepared to help guide clients through the many complexities—especially when their circumstances are complicated even further because of divorce.